 3. How we collect and hold personal information

-CSBP collects personal information in a number of ways from individual persons in different situations.
-In particular, personal information is collected from people in the following situations by CSBP when:
+We collect personal information in a number of ways from individual persons in different situations.

 - web-site users fill out an on-line registration form or send an e-mail;